acumos/vm-predictor/docs/tutorials/lesson1.md

 (Note:   Another set of tools captures the raw data to create the FEAT files.
 The workings of those tools are beyond the scope of this document.)

+***NOTE: If you wish to skip to actually building a model with included sample data, please head to the "Model Deployment" subsection below.***

 The FEAT data may be delimited by month.
 For example, `data/multi/raw-feature.csv.gz` contains data from February 2017 through the beginning of March 2017.
 The data is "raw" in that it needs a substantial amount of preprocessing.
 That's obvious just